portworx/px-docs/scheduler/kubernetes/upgrade.md

 4. A new Portworx pod with the new version will be initiated on this node.
 This pod will stay in initializing state.
 4. Reboot the node.
 (Portworx 1.2.9 release requires a reboot of the host to perform upgrade of our kernel driver.)
 5. Uncordon the node once it comes up.

->**Coming soon:**<br/> In the 1.2.10 release, Portworx will be automating parts of the above procedure by closer integration with the Kubernetes API.